enhancedocs/setup-enhancedocs/README.md

-# enhancedocs-github-action
+# setup-enhancedocs

-The `enhancedocs/enhancedocs-github-action` action is minimal github action that sets up EnhanceDocs CLI in your GitHub Actions.
+The `enhancedocs/setup-enhancedocs` action is minimal github action that sets up EnhanceDocs CLI in your GitHub Actions.

 ## Usage